hoothin/UserScripts/Pagetual/README.md

 delay
 --
-The js code to delay next action until return true, use this prop to get complete page elements with lazy load.
+The javaScript code to delay next action until return true, use this prop to get complete page elements with lazy load.

 manualMode
 --